Accessibility statement

 The Rights of Persons with Disabilities and the Removal of Judges for Incapacity: Together with Dr Anna Dziedzic, I am working on a research project which considers the removal of Judges by reason of mental incapacity.
 Undertaking a comparative global audit of judicial practice, we aim to develop a framework that will apply in cases where decision-makers operating in a public law sphere are deemed to lack capacity.
 This research will explore the tensions between the CRPD and the requirements of the interests of justice.

 The Death Penalty Applied to People with Disabilities in Southeast Asia: I am a member of the interdisciplinary Pathways to Harm Reduction Drug Policy in Hong Kong and East & Southeast Asia: Regional Research Impact Hub, Co-hosted by the Centre for Criminology, The University of Hong Kong and the Global Initiative Against Transnational Organized Crime.
-Together with my co-author, Dr Katie Lowe, my focus within this project is on the protection of vulnerable defendants with mental disabilities who have been convicted of drug trafficking and face the death penalty in South-East Asia.
+This multidisciplinary project brought together scholars, jurists, activists, and lawyers across the South-East Asia region to examine frameworks for protection.
+A series of monographs is forthcoming.

 Prizes